Top Things to Do in Hangzhou: Best Activities & Must-Sees

 What to Do in Hangzhou Based on Your Stay

 The time you spend in Hangzhou shapes the kind of plan you can make.
-With one day you’ll focus on the essentials, usually West Lake; with more time you can add temples, historic neighbourhoods and perhaps an outing to the tea-growing areas or the surrounding area.
+With one day you’ll focus on the essentials, usually West Lake; with more time you can add temples, historic neighbourhoods and perhaps an outing to the tea plantations or the surrounding area.
 The city suits both short and long stays.

 To help you get organised without wasting time, here’s a quick guide with ideas based on the length of your trip and who you’re travelling with.